-The estimated protection provided by family planning (FP) services during a one-year period, based upon the volume of all contraceptives sold or distributed free of charge to clients during that period.
-This includes the provision of FP services for permanent methods, such as sterilization, and the lactational amenorrhea method (LAM).
+The estimated protection provided by family planning (FP) methods during a one-year period, based upon the volume of all contraceptives sold or distributed free of charge to clients during that period.
+This includes permanent methods, such as sterilization, and the lactational amenorrhea method (LAM).

 The CYP for each contraceptive method is calculated by multiplying the number of units distributed (for sale or for free) to clients over a defined period, usually 12 months (could be a calendar year or fiscal year) by a conversion factor that quantifies the duration of contraceptive protection provided per unit distributed and per procedure.
 The CYPs for each method are then summed over all methods to obtain a total CYP figure.

 |Method||CYP Per Unit|

 13 CYP per procedure (India, Nepal & Bangladesh)

 |Combined Oral Contraceptives (COC) (blister packs of 28 pills)*||0.0667 CYP per pack (i.e., 15 cycles per CYP)|

 |Progestin-only Pills (POP) (blister packs of 35 pills)*||0.0833 CYP per pack (i.e., 11.18 cycles per CYP rounded to 12)‡|